 Clearing gutters and downspouts

 We must regularly clear our gutters and downspouts to prevent potential roof leaks and water damage.
-Clogged gutters can cause water to overflow onto the roof, leading to deterioration of roofing materials and eventually resulting in leaks.
+Clogged gutters can cause water to overflow onto the roof, leading to the deterioration of roofing materials and eventually resulting in leaks.

 By removing debris such as leaves, twigs, and other obstructions from our gutters and downspouts, we ensure that rainwater can flow freely away from the roof instead of accumulating and causing damage.